Optimal Displacement Sensing with Spin-Dependent Squeezed States: Displacement sensing

 which follows Heisenberg scaling, $\propto 1/\langle \hat{n} \rangle$.

 The metrological performance of our measurement protocol with a single spin is shown in Fig.~\ref{fig:phase_insensitive_metrology}, where we plot the CCRB (blue line) and compare it against the QCRB (black line) of Eq.~\ref{eq:QCRB_AbsBeta}.
 The CCRB diverges from the QCRB as $\langle \hat{n} \rangle \rightarrow 0$ because no information is mapped to the spin.
 For $\langle \hat{n} \rangle \gtrsim 1$, the CCRB follows QCRB scaling but remains a factor of two larger than the Heisenberg limit.
-When $\langle \hat{n} \rangle \gtrsim 1$ the CCRB falls below the standard quantum limit (SQL), which is defined by the use of bosonic coherent states as reference states, $\rm{SQL} = 1/4$~\cite{supp}.
+When $\langle \hat{n} \rangle \gtrsim 1$ the CCRB falls below the SQL, which is defined by the use of bosonic coherent states as reference states, $\rm{SQL} = 1/4$~\cite{supp}.

 We next generalize the measurement protocol to $N$ spins, which can potentially offer a beneficial collective enhancement.
-For spins initialized in a GHZ spin state, c.f.
-Eq.~\ref{eq:psiGHZ}, after the time-reversal protocol we apply a rotated one-axis twisting unitary,
+We begin with the case of the spins in a GHZ state.
+We assume that the GHZ state is prepared using a one-axis twisting (OAT) Hamiltonian evolving for time $\pi/2$,